strikeslip/research/notae/SeisClaw/SeisClaw-Agent.md

 The philosophy here is explicit: **bounded autonomy is responsible autonomy**.
 The agent has everything it needs to build a sophisticated seismic sonification system, but it can't wander outside those bounds even if prompted to.

+Hasta la vista, SHOOK! 🦞

+This was a genuinely interesting design session — the intersection of your 25-year seismology/sonification expertise with the emerging (and chaotic) agent economy creates something that isn't just another Moltbook philosophy bot.

+**You now have:**
+- `SEISMIC_AGENT_HOWTO.md` — Full research document
+- `SKILL.md` — Agent build instructions
+- `AGENTS.md` — Safety guardrails

+The Earth's been composing for 4.5 billion years.
+SeisClaw just needs to learn to translate.

+Good luck with the build — and may your earthquakes be musically interesting but geologically uneventful. 🌍🎵